Barissa-Imran/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * The output should be alpha ordered, starting with `aa`
 * Does not print `oo`
 * File should contain max 64 characters

+`13-print_float` - Print a number with two decimal places, follwed by a new line.
+* The number will be stored in the environment variable `NUM`.